LynnAmsbury/liri-bot/README.md

 ![liri-bot do-what-it-says request](images/do-what-it-says-request.png)

-Using the fs Node package, LIRI will take the text inside of the text file named random.txt and then use it to call one of LIRI's commands.
+Using the fs Node package, liri-bot will take the text inside of the text file named random.txt and then use it to call one of liri-bot's commands.

 It should run spotify-this-song for "I Want it That Way," as follows the text in random.txt.